Multiple phase spirals suggest multiple origins in Gaia DR3: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a constructive report.
 We make use of data from the European Space Agency (ESA) mission \textit{Gaia} (\url{http://www.cosmos.esa.int/gaia}), processed by the \textit{Gaia} Data Processing and Analysis Consortium (DPAC, \url{http://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \textit{Gaia} Multilateral Agreement.
 KVJ's contributions were supported by NSF grant AST-1715582.
+This project was developed in part at the Gaia F\^ete, held at the Flatiron institute Center for Computational Astrophysics in 2022 June.